wp-plugins/finance-calculator-with-application-form/readme.txt

 The plugin can be used for car purchases, mortgage payments, real estate and big loans calculations.

+Check the [official homepage](http://www.blogtycoon.net/ "Blog Tycoon") for feedback and support.

 == Installation ==

 1. Upload to your plugins folder, usually `wp-content/plugins/`